 When combined with other types of actions (aimed in particular at mobilizing public opinion and authorities), carried out in partnership with other associations, envisaged strategically at national and international level, legal actions are a considerable lever for the defence of the rights of migrant children.

-A small number of children continued to be detained in the hours before departure from Brussels’ National Airport, after they had been transported there from one of Belgium’s alternative places of detention , the return houses.
+A small number of children continued to be detained in the hours before departure from Brussels’ National Airport, after they had been transported there from one of Belgium’s alternatives to detention, the open return houses.
 This happened on an ad-hoc basis and without a detention order.

 The Royal Decree of 22 July 2018 modifies the Royal Decree of 2 August 2002 which regulates the regime and conditions of the premises managed by the Foreigners’ Office, where a foreigner is detained.
 The 2018 Royal Decree was published on the Official Gazette (Moniteur Belge) on 1 August 2018.